SoykanKAMAL/IdleRpg2D/README.md

 -State: <br>
 * Main gameplay loop is handled by state pattern.
 Each state has unique code bodies executed within them.

-<br><br> *ALl assets used are Free and their authors are credited in project folders.
+<br><br> *All assets used are Free and their authors are credited in project folders.